 We also offer our students a range of academic and sport scholarships.

 95% of MAYNOOOTH GRADUATES are in Employment or in further studies/ training

 2018 Graduate Outcomes Survey.

-You are welcome to contact the Sports Development Officers for more details about applying.
+Application for a Sports Scholarship at Maynooth University is open until April 1st.
+You are welcome to contact the Sports Development Officers at any stage in the year for more details about applying.

 Benefits of our Sport Scholarship programme

 - Concession of up to 60 CAO points if required – scholars must meet minimum entry requirements for their chosen degree.
 For MH001/MH002 Education – Primary Teaching, a limited number of places are available for the 60 points concession.
 No limit on places applies to other degrees however.
 See website for details.

 - Access to expert coaching and fitness training